Dadhichi: Conflict with Kṣuva

-The Shiva Purana features the sage as a friend of the splendid King Kṣuva, a great devotee of Vishnu.
-Once, the two were embroiled in a dispute regarding the superiority of Brahmins over kings.
+The Shiva Purana and Linga Purana features the sage as a friend of the splendid King Kṣuva, a great devotee of Vishnu.
+Once, the two were embroiled in a dispute regarding the superiority of knowledge which is sought by the Brahmins over weapons and force sought by the kings.
 Angered that the king would express an opinion that was contrary to the scriptures, Dadhichi struck the head of Kṣuva with his left fist.
 In retaliation, the king employed the Vajra to disintegrate the sage.
 The sage remembered Shukra, his ancestor, and the narrator of this legend, who employed his yogic powers to restore Dadhichi's limbs, and taught him the Mahāmṛtyuñjaya mantra to propitiate Shiva.
 When appeased, the deity appeared to offer the sage any boon of his choice, and Dadhichi wished for three: indestructible bones, immortality, and freedom from distress.
 Having received these boons, Dadhichi kicked the king with the root of his foot.
 Kṣuva appealed to Vishnu to bless him with victory.

 Vishnu assumed the guise of a Brahmin, and appeared before Dadhichi, requesting the sage to grant him a boon.
 Dadhichi saw through Vishnu's guise, and wished to know the deity's purpose of visiting him.
 He was requested to make peace with the king.
 Dadhichi refused with a laugh, which angered Vishnu.
 The preserver deity summoned Indra and the devas, who attacked the sage, but their prowess was rendered futile because of Shiva's protection of the sage.
 The sage employed a few blades of the kusha grass against the divinities, which transformed into a trishula, frightening all but Vishnu from the scene.
-When the king appeared to offer his surrender, the sage once again affirmed that Brahmins were superior to kings.
+When the king appeared to offer his surrender, the sage once again affirmed that knowledge is superior to weapons and force.
 He cursed Indra and all the devas to be destroyed by Shiva, which would be fulfilled when they attended Daksha's yajna.